 French security authorities foil a plan to attack soccer events during the Paris Olympics

-PARIS (AP) — The French interior minister said Friday that security authorities have foiled a plan to attack soccer events during the Paris Olympics.
+PARIS (AP) — France’s security authorities have foiled a plan to attack soccer events during the upcoming Paris Olympics, the country’s interior minister said Friday.
+It was the first such thwarted plot targeting the Games, which start in eight weeks as France is on its highest threat alert level.

-Gerald Darmanin said in a statement that the members of the General Directorate of Internal Security arrested an 18-year-old man from Chechnya on May 22 on suspicion of being behind a plan to attack soccer events that will be held in the city of Saint-Etienne, southwest of Lyon.
+Gerald Darmanin said in a statement that members of the General Directorate of Internal Security arrested an 18-year-old man from Chechnya on May 22 on suspicion of being behind a plan to attack soccer events that will be held in the southern city of Saint-Etienne.

 The Paris Olympics will run from July 26-Aug.
 11. Soccer matches will take place in cities across France before the final in Paris’ Stade de France.